alexandrepicart/TSE_Academic_Projects/README.md

 # TSE_Academic_Projects

-Some of my TSE master projects.
+Some of my TSE master projects

 This repository gathers a selection of projects completed during my master's studies at the Toulouse School of Economics.